NCKU-CCS/smart-room-sensor/README.md

     + Save to Remote database
 + [CT Sensor - RPICT8](./read_RPICT8.py)
     + CT Sensor Data from RPICT8

+A detailed description of the CT-Arduino is in the [Arduino/README.md](./Arduino/README.md) file.

 ## Getting Started

 ### Prerequisites